Hong Kong: Climate

+Environment

+Air pollution in Hong Kong is considered a serious problem.
+It became a concern soon after the start of 2000s.
+According to the Environmental Protection Department (EPD), the major air pollutants in Hong Kong include nitrogen oxides (NOx), sulphur dioxide (SO2), respirable suspended particulates (RSP or PM10), fine suspended particulates (FSP or PM2.5), volatile organic compounds (VOC), carbon monoxide (CO), ozone and lead.

 Architecture

-Hong Kong has the world's largest number of skyscrapers, with 482 towers taller than 150 m, and the third-largest number of high-rise buildings in the world.
+Hong Kong has the world's largest number of skyscrapers, with 554 towers taller than 150 m, and the third-largest number of high-rise buildings in the world.
 The lack of available space restricted development to high-density residential tenements and commercial complexes packed closely together on buildable land.
 Single-family detached homes are uncommon and generally only found in outlying areas.
 The International Commerce Centre and Two International Finance Centre are the tallest buildings in Hong Kong and are among the tallest in the Asia-Pacific region.
 Other distinctive buildings lining the Hong Kong Island skyline include the HSBC Main Building, the anemometer-topped triangular Central Plaza, the circular Hopewell Centre, and the sharp-edged Bank of China Tower.

 Demand for new construction has contributed to frequent demolition of older buildings, freeing space for modern high-rises.
 However, many examples of European and Lingnan architecture are still found throughout the territory.
 Older government buildings are examples of colonial architecture.
-The 1846 Flagstaff House, the former residence of the commanding British military officer, is the oldest Western-style building in Hong Kong.
-Some (including the Court of Final Appeal Building and the Hong Kong Observatory) retain their original function, and others have been adapted and reused; the Former Marine Police Headquarters was redeveloped into a commercial and retail complex, and Béthanie (built in 1875 as a sanatorium) houses the Hong Kong Academy for Performing Arts.
+The 1846 Flagstaff House, the former residence of the Commander of the British forces in Hong Kong, is the oldest Western-style building in Hong Kong.
+Some buildings, such as the Court of Final Appeal Building and the Hong Kong Observatory retain their original functions, and others have been adapted and reused; the Former Marine Police Headquarters was redeveloped into a commercial and retail complex, and Béthanie (built in 1875 as a sanatorium) houses the Hong Kong Academy for Performing Arts.
 The Tin Hau Temple, dedicated to the sea goddess Mazu (originally built in 1012 and rebuilt in 1266), is the territory's oldest existing structure.
-The Ping Shan Heritage Trail has architectural examples of several imperial Chinese dynasties, including the Tsui Sing Lau Pagoda (Hong Kong's only remaining pagoda).
+The Ping Shan Heritage Trail has architectural examples from several imperial Chinese dynasties, including the Tsui Sing Lau Pagoda (Hong Kong's only remaining pagoda).

 Tong lau, mixed-use tenement buildings constructed during the colonial era, blended southern Chinese architectural styles with European influences.
 These were especially prolific during the immediate post-war period, when many were rapidly built to house large numbers of Chinese migrants.
 Examples include Lui Seng Chun, the Blue House in Wan Chai, and the Shanghai Street shophouses in Mong Kok.
 Mass-produced public-housing estates, built since the 1960s, are mainly constructed in modernist style.